vmware/dod-compliance-and-automation/vsphere/8.0/README.md

 \* Denotes STIG Readiness Guide
 __NOTE__: V1R2 of the STIG Readiness Guide is no longer available in favor of V1R1 of the Official STIG release
+__NOTE__: Versioning in the table is based on vCenter.
+ESXi releases generally pair with vCenter but there are occasions where ESXi will skip a minor release.

 ## Overview
 [Visit public.cyber.mil for the latest official releases](https://public.cyber.mil/stigs/)